Dr Ian Ellison

-I am currently a postgraduate representative on the executive committee of the British Comparative Literature Association and an international fellow of the Frankfurt Memory Studies Platform.
-From 2015 until 2017, I served as a member of the organisational committee for the National Postgraduate Colloquium in German Studies and in 2018 I was also a member of the organizational committee for the annual conference of the Association of Hispanists of Great Britain and Ireland (AHGBI).
-At the University of Leeds I co-organized the international conference ‘Archives of Resistance: Cosmopolitanism, Memory, World Literature’ (June 2018), as well as the WRoCAH-funded event World Against Globe: Reconceptualizing World Literature Today (April 2016), plus two interdisciplinary postgraduate workshops: Futures of Memory (February 2017) and Beyond Sebald: New Trajectories in Sebald Studies (May 2017).
+In 2021 I was elected to the executive committee of the British Comparative Literature Association as an Early Career Researcher representative, having previously served as a Postgraduate Representative between 2018 and 2020.
+I am also an international fellow of the Frankfurt Memory Studies Platform.
+From 2015 until 2017, I was a member of the organisational committee for the National Postgraduate Colloquium in German Studies and in 2018 I was also a member of the organizational committee for the annual conference of the Association of Hispanists of Great Britain and Ireland (AHGBI).

 Awards and Funding